 \subsubsection{Participants}

 We recruited participants through a combination of online and offline channels.
-Online calls were posted on widely used Chinese social platforms, including Xiaohongshu, Bilibili, and Baidu Tieba.
-Offline recruitment took place in community centers and public spaces across four provinces in Northern China: Henan, Hebei, Shanxi, and Shandong.
-Eligibility criteria required participants to be at least 18 years old, clinically diagnosed with T2DM, and to have prior experience using AI tools—such as ChatGPT, Wenxin Yiyan, or other generative systems—for diabetes-related information seeking or self-management.
-All participants were required to have basic communication abilities and voluntarily sign an informed consent form.
-Individuals were excluded if they had not been diagnosed with T2DM, were experiencing severe complications or other serious illnesses, or had recently participated in other clinical trials that might interfere with the current study.
+Online recruitment notices were posted on widely used Chinese social platforms, including Xiaohongshu, Bilibili, and Baidu Tieba.
+Offline recruitment was conducted in community centers and public spaces across four provinces in Northern China (Henan, Hebei, Shanxi, and Shandong).
+Eligibility criteria required participants to be at least 18 years old, have a clinical diagnosis of T2DM, and possess prior experience using generative AI tools (e.g., ChatGPT, Wenxin Yiyan, or similar systems) for diabetes-related information seeking or self-management.

+Participants were excluded if they had not been diagnosed with T2DM, were experiencing severe complications or other serious illnesses that could interfere with participation, or had recently taken part in other clinical studies with overlapping objectives.
+All participants provided informed consent prior to participation.

-A total of 21 participants were enrolled.
-The sample included 11 males and 10 females, ranging in age from 33 to 65 years ($M=47.76$, $SD=8.14$).
-Duration of T2DM ranged from 1 to 23 years ($M=8.10$, $SD=5.52$).
-Twelve participants lived in rural areas and nine in urban settings.
-The education levels of participants varied widely, with 4 holding a bachelor’s degree, 1 with a middle school education, 7 having completed high school, and 6 reporting no formal education.
-Table~\ref{tab:obs_participants} summarizes the demographic characteristics of the observational study participants.
+A total of 21 participants were enrolled, including 11 males and 10 females, ranging in age from 33 to 65 years ($M = 47.76$, $SD = 8.14$).
+Duration of T2DM ranged from 1 to 23 years ($M = 8.10$, $SD = 5.52$).
+Twelve participants resided in rural areas and nine in urban settings.
+Educational backgrounds varied substantially, ranging from no formal education to bachelor’s degrees.
+Table~\ref{tab:obs_participants} summarizes participant demographics.

-This study was reviewed and approved by the Institutional Review Board (IRB) of [Anonymous University].
-Participants were fully informed about the research objectives, procedures, and potential implications.
-They retained the right to withdraw from the study or request deletion of their data at any time.
-All collected data were anonymized before analysis.
-Each participant received a compensation of 30 RMB for their participation.
+The study protocol was reviewed and approved by the Institutional Review Board (IRB) of [Anonymous University].
+All collected data were anonymized prior to analysis, and participants retained the right to withdraw or request data deletion at any time.
+Each participant received a compensation of 30~RMB.